making decisions in end of life

 As a vet, guiding and supporting pet owners in making challenging decisions is one of the hardest aspects of working with end-of-life patients.
+As a pet carer, it can be even more challenging due to the existing strong human-animal bond.

 This article is written in memory of a much loved cat x